About My Piping

 Jumping in the Garden

-In the spring when I wrote this jig as an entry for "The Pipe Band Association of Scandinavian (PBAS) Composition Quaich 2011", my sons were jumping on the trampoline in the garden.
+In the spring when I wrote this jig as the winning entry for "The Pipe Band Association of Scandinavian (PBAS) Composition Quaich 2011", my sons were jumping on the trampoline in the garden.
 This time the jumping ended with a collision in the air when the older was on his way down, while the younger was travelling in the opposite direction.
 After being to the emergency with the boys I decided on the name.
 I later changed the 4th part using the software CelticPipes for the first time.

 The Wake-Up Hornpipe

 This hornpipe was written in two steps, about fifteen years apart.
 I woke up one morning with the first part sounding in my head.
 After that it became difficult but I finished four parts, named it but wasn’t too happy about the result.
 Accidently I found the draft many years later, long after "Svenska Säckpipefraktionen".
 I still thought the first part was good.
 I made a lot of changes in two parts and eventually made a new fourth part.

 The Ever-Dancing Girl